How To Lower Your Cholesterol Naturally Without Dangerous Drugs

 Statins may be the only solution for some people, but they are certainly not for everyone.
 If your doctor tells you your numbers are too high and he or she recommends statin drugs…

-Try the techniques listed here first.
-They will help you lower cholesterol naturally.
+Talk to your doctor and let him know you would like to try the techniques listed here first.
+They could help you lower cholesterol naturally.
 Dr Oz and thousands of other healthcare professionals agree this is possible.
 Here are the steps you may need to take to raise HDL levels, lower LDL levels and lower cholesterol overall.

 Cigarette smoking damages the liver and causes increased production of cholesterol within the body in order to try to repair the damage.